AU-BCE-EE/guidance-python-vs-code/README.md

 For a different approach, see the next section.

 # 9. Interactive script development
-In many cases, especially when learning something new about Python, or developing a script with multiple steps, it is best to send only a single line or piece from a script.
+In many cases, especially when learning something new about Python, or developing a script with multiple steps, it is helpful to be able to send only a single line or piece from a script.
 This lets you check code as you write it, and you can be sure exactly which lines cause errors.
 And because the same instance of the Python interpreter stays open, any variables you created *persist* until you close the Python interpreter.
+You could get by by always running scripts in script mode, and checking any error messages if there are problems, perhaps using `breakpoint()` once in a while to go through code line-by-line.
+But the interactive script development approach described here is probably easier and quicker.

 Let's keep working with the simple1.py script.
 The simplest way to send a line of code is the `Shift + Enter` keyboard shortcut.